Medications and Drugs

 What is pemetrexed (Alimta)?

-Pemetrexed is a cancer medication that interferes with the growth of cancer cells and slows their growth and spread in the body.
+Pemetrexed is a cancer medication that interferes with the growth and spread of cancer cells in the body.

-Pemetrexed may also be used for other purposes not listed in this medication guide.
+Pemetrexed may also be used for purposes not listed in this medication guide.

 What are the possible side effects of pemetrexed (Alimta)?